mattkieblesz/cloud-starter-kit/README.md

 # Cloud Starter Kit

-The goal of this project is to provide full stack for robust web application development and deployment yet allow to make tech stack changes very easy.
+The goal of this project is to provide full technology stack for robust web application development and deployment and yet allow to make changes easily.

 Another intention is to make it interesting, easy to play with and learn.
-This is desired project features which will be implemented as times goes by.
+This are desired project features which will be implemented in my free time.

 **General**